heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 * https://www.buildingbeautifulsouls.com/symbols-meanings/flower-meanings-symbolism/raspberry-meaning-symbolism/

-### Trefoils
+## Trefoils

+Trefoils appear in the two terracotta panels at the front of the building, on the main staircase and on the doors to two storage areas.

 * https://en.wikipedia.org/wiki/Shamrock

 > Traditionally, shamrock is said to have been used by Saint Patrick to illustrate the Christian doctrine of the Holy Trinity when Christianising Ireland in the 5th century.
-T

 * https://www.tenontours.com/shamrocks-and-four-leaf-clovers-whats-the-difference/